lsst-sqre/sqr-051/index.rst

    nginx.ingress.kubernetes.io/auth-response-headers: Cookie

-(plus any additional headers from Gafaelfawr that the protected application uses).
+Any additional headers from Gafaelfawr the protected application uses would also be included.

 A simpler approach would work for the ``Authorization`` header: listing the header in ``auth-response-headers`` without sending that header in the ``auth_request`` handler response should strip the header from the request before sending it to the backend service.
 This would only work for services that do not reuse the ``Authorization`` header for their own purposes (JupyterHub does this).
 Alternately, we could take the same approach as with ``Cookie`` and return all ``Authorization`` headers that do not contain a Gafaelfawr token.